 This includes both current subscribers and those who already lapsed and churned out, so you can use this for both retaining customers as well as winning those back.

+And customers will be eligible from the very first subscription period.
 And this includes if they're in a free or a paid introductory offer.